vysker/vscode-php-formatter/README.md

 * `phpformatter.phpPath`: If the pharPath is set, and you are not using Composer, this should point to the php.exe file.
 * `phpformatter.composer`: Whether the php-cs-fixer library has been installed using Composer.
 If true, the extension will override pharPath and assume you have added Composer to your PATH.
 * `phpformatter.onSave`: Whether files should be fixed on save.
-* `phpformatter.level`: Fixer level to use when fixing a file, e.g. psr0, psr1, psr2, symfony (https://github.com/FriendsOfPHP/PHP-CS-Fixer#usage).
+* `phpformatter.level`: Fixer level to use when fixing a file, e.g. psr0, psr1, psr2, symfony ([More info](https://github.com/FriendsOfPHP/PHP-CS-Fixer#usage)).
-* `phpformatter.fixers`: Fixers to use when fixing a file, e.g. strict, short_array_syntax (https://github.com/FriendsOfPHP/PHP-CS-Fixer#usage).
+* `phpformatter.fixers`: Fixers to use when fixing a file, e.g. strict, short_array_syntax ([More info](https://github.com/FriendsOfPHP/PHP-CS-Fixer#usage)).
 * `phpformatter.additionalExtensions`: Which additional file extensions, besides PHP, should be fixed as well.
 E.g. inc, without the leading dot.
-For this to work you'll also have to configure your VSCode files.associations settings (https://code.visualstudio.com/Docs/languages/overview#_common-questions).
+For this to work you'll also have to configure your VSCode files.associations settings ([More info](https://code.visualstudio.com/Docs/languages/overview#_common-questions)).
+* `phpformatter.enableFixerLogging`: **Deprecated** in favor of `phpformatter.logging`.
-* `phpformatter.enableFixerLogging`: If true, the extension will log all fixer results (including errors) to the console.
+* `phpformatter.logging`: If true, the extension will log all sorts of (debug) info to the console.
+Useful for troubleshooting.
 * `phpformatter.notifications`: If true, the extension will show notifications.
+* `phpformatter.useTempFiles`: If true, a temp file will be used for the formatter to fix.
+After formatting the temp file, the contents will be copied back to the original file.
+This circumvents a lot of issues the original way had.
+Therefore, this method will be used by default.

+## <a name="commands"></a>Extension commands

+The extension currently contributes just one command.
+Your Visual Studio Code environment can be configured to trigger this command with a custom keybinding or other action.

+### phpformatter.fix

+* Fixes the current file or selection, if there is any.
+* Does not save the file after fixing.
+* Requires `phpformatter.useTempFiles` to be turned on.

+To set this up.
+Go to `File -> Preferences -> Keyboard Shortcuts` and add the following to `keybindings.json`:

+`{"key": "alt+shift+f", "command": "phpformatter.fix", "when": "editorFocus"}`

+After saving the file you should be able to format files using the keybinding `alt+shift+f`.

 ## Known Issues

 * If you add Composer to your PATH, make sure to restart ALL of your Visual Studio Code instances afterwards.
 Visual Studio Code only reads out PATH variables during startup.
-* **Undo history is lost after saving the file.** A workaround is being looked into.
+* If the setting `phpformatter`.useTempFiles is of, you will lose your undo history after saving the file.
 * If you are on Windows, using xampp, and get the error `PHP Warning: PHP Startup: Unable to load dynamic library`, try going to you xampp directory and run `setup_xampp.bat`.
 After that, restart Visual Studio Code and try again.

-**Note:** Most issues stem from incorrect installation of the PHP-CS-Fixer, see https://github.com/FriendsOfPHP/PHP-CS-Fixer#installation.
+**Note:** Most issues stem from incorrect installation of the PHP-CS-Fixer, see [their repo](https://github.com/FriendsOfPHP/PHP-CS-Fixer#installation) for more info.

 ## Release Notes

+### 0.1.0

+* Added `phpformatter.useTempFiles` setting, which is on by default.
+This fixes a whole ranges of issues the old method had, and opens up the road other features as well.
+* Added `phpformatter.fix` command.
+This introduces the ability to fix a file or selection by registering a custom keybinding.
+See [Extension Commands](#assets) for more info.
+* Added the ability to fix only the current selection.
+This requires `phpformatter.useTempFiles` to be turned on.
+* Deprecated `phpformatter.enableFixerLogging` in favor of `phpformatter.logging`.
+* Added `phpformatter.logging` setting to replace `phpformatter.enableFixerLogging`.
+* Improved logging.
+Added more log messages and added two notifications.

 ### 0.0.7